sitepilot/autopilot-archived/README.md

 ## Development

 * Clone this repository.
-* Copy environment file and modify it to your needs: `cp .env.example .env`.
+* Copy the example environment file and modify it to your needs: `cp .env.example .env`.
 * Start the containers, install packages and migrate the database: `./autopilot install-dev`.
-The Autopilot source files are mounted to the the container. *NOTE: This will prompt for your Laravel Nova username and password.*
+The Autopilot source files are mounted to the the `autopilot` container. *NOTE: This will prompt for your Laravel Nova username and password.*
 * Navigate to `https://<SERVER IP>:<APP_HTTPS_PORT>` and login (default user: `admin@sitepilot.io`, default pass: `supersecret`).

 ## License